cameronmcnz/cameronmcnz/_posts/2020-02-09-roshambo-code-scramble-game.md

 <h3>One Step Backwards</h3>

-This Single Page Interface (SPI) approach is a far cry from how we developed web applications in the days of Servlets and JSPs.
+This Single Page Interface (<a href="https://www.mcnz.com/course/rock-paper-scissors-unscrambled.html">SPI</a>) approach is a far cry from how we developed web applications in the days of Servlets and JSPs.
 Here's a version of the game that takes a more traditional, monolithic approach to implementation:

 * <a href="http://rps-env.eba-uwjfetjg.us-east-1.elasticbeanstalk.com/index.jsp">Monolithic Rock-Paper-Scissors Game</a>
 * <a href="https://github.com/cameronmcnz/rock-paper-scissors/tree/monolith/src/com/mcnz/rps/moai">Monolithic RPS Source Code</a>

 Play the game.
 Check out the code!